grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 [//]: # (### Explaining the mating procedure)

-Ten minutes later Chips climbed up into the control room and reported to Hemi, interspersed with much swearing, that the main ballast valves were working as expected.
+Ten minutes later Chips climbed up into the control room and reported to Hemi, interspersed with much swearing, that the main ballast valves should work as expected, at least as far as her limited ability to test them without sinking the boat would allow.
 Hemi checked over the state of their batteries and other systems, and noted everything with a pencil on a clipboard.
 He got on the external PA and called Shakes to the control room.

 Shakes' appeared on the bridge at the top of the _Prospect's_ sail.
 He looked down at Hemi through the open hatch into the control room and called to him.